-Storm Dorian heads for Puerto Rico amid fears of flooding
+Storm Dorian closing in on Puerto Rico near hurricane force

 “We learned our lesson quite well after Maria,” Vázquez said.
 “We are going to be much better prepared.”

-In the U.S. Virgin Islands, which is still struggling to recover from hurricanes Irma and Maria, Gov. Albert Bryan Jr. closed schools and government offices and said he would implement a curfew until Thursday, adding that officials would soon open more shelters and were prepaing sandbags in all three islands.
+In the U.S. Virgin Islands, which is still struggling to recover from hurricanes Irma and Maria, Gov. Albert Bryan Jr. closed schools and government offices and said he would implement a curfew until Thursday, adding that officials would soon open more shelters and were preparing sandbags in all three islands.

 “The main threat in this storm is the water,” he said in a conference call early Wednesday.
 “We still have a lot of vulnerable people in the territory.”